rakutentech/mobile-sdk-guidelines/android-sdk-development-guidelines.md

 #### Production Code

-* MUST use Kotlin or Java
+* MUST use Kotlin or Java.
+Kotlin is RECOMMENDED
 * MAY use Java 8 language features under these constraints:
     * MUST be compatible with application projects that do not use [desugar](https://developer.android.com/studio/write/java8-support.html)
     * MAY rely on [retrolambda](https://github.com/orfjackal/retrolambda)